Common Georgia Personal Injury Questions & Answers

 - Can I have your cell phone number?
 The answer to this question will tell you a lot about whether the lawyer is serious about your case.
 If a lawyer gives you his cell phone number, you know that he has a sincere desire to stay in touch with you about your case.
 If you are forced to go through paralegals and associates to get “permission” to speak with your lawyer, you may want to think twice about whether you will get the lawyer’s full attention.

 - Will you get me more money than other attorneys?
-If your lawyer says yes, leave his office and find someone else.
+If your lawyer says yes, leave his or her office and find someone else.
 Why?
 No lawyer can guarantee you a favorable result.
 All that we can guarantee is that we will do everything possible to maximize the value of your case.
 You should always ask a lawyer about his or her plans to put your case in the best possible position for a favorable resolution.

 - What problems do you foresee with my case?
 The best lawyers are not afraid to tell you about the weaknesses in your case.
 During initial meetings, many lawyers promise prospective clients the sun, moon, and stars in order to secure the person as a client.
 False promises are not what you need.
 You need to know the strengths of your case as well as the weaknesses.
 You also need to know what the lawyer plans to do to combat any weaknesses.
 Flush all this out during the initial interview so you will know you are in for.